We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Offering 15 weights in one, these adjustable dumbbells are both compact and effective.

-However, because they only go up to 52.5 pounds (24 kg), these dumbbells may be too light for more advanced lifters.
+However, because they only go up to 52.5 lb (24 kg), these dumbbells may be too light for people looking to lift heavier weights.

 - Price: $–$$